 To be able to qualify for gifts out of surplus income as you may imagine HM Revenue & Customs have laid down some strict guidelines.
 First of all, every year a person would need to make a detailed schedule of all their income and outgoings.
-The schedule of outgoings would need to include everything that you can think of from hairdressing to spending on holidays, food, utility bills, golf club fees and clothing.
+The schedule of outgoings would need to include everything that they can think of from hairdressing to spending on holidays, food, utility bills, golf club fees and clothing.
 They would also need to show a pattern of giving over a number of years, but it is potentially a way to reduce Inheritance Tax without falling foul of the seven-year rule.

 One of the most useful tools to try to minimise an Inheritance Tax liability is the use of Lifetime Trusts.
 By placing assets into a Lifetime Trust for the benefit of your beneficiaries, a person would not only keep control of them but after seven years any asset placed into the Trust will be free of Inheritance Tax.

 Placing assets into a Lifetime Trust is not something that should not be done without a great deal of thought and advice.

 The safest way to avoid any lifetime trust tax liability is to place an asset of a value of up to £325,000 each into a Lifetime Trust every seven years.
 The person can be both the Settlor, the person making the gift, and the Trustee, the person managing the Trust and therefore retain control.

-However, on the negative side, once you have placed an asset into a Lifetime Trust, you cannot benefit from the asset yourself in any way.
+However, on the negative side, once a person placed an asset into a Lifetime Trust, they cannot benefit from the asset yourself in any way.
 Further, any income earned will normally be subject to Income Tax at the highest rate presently 45%.

 Setting up a Lifetime Trust of up to £325,000 would be subject to a periodic tax, and if the assets in the Trust were to go over £325,000 in any ten-year period then the excess over the £325,000 would be taxed at a flat rate of 6%.